yangkunyi/surgery-dinov3-train/README.md

   output-dir=<PATH/TO/OUTPUT/DIR>
 ```
 Launching the above trains text alignment on 4 nodes with 8 gpus each (32 gpus in total).
-Please note that the text alignment model in the DINOv3 paper was trained on a private dataset and here we have given an example config in ```dinov3/eval/text/configs/dinov3_vitl_text.yaml``` using ```CocoCaptions``` dataset for illustration purpose.
+Please note that the text alignment model in the DINOv3 paper was trained on a private dataset and here we have given an example config in ```dinov3/eval/text/configs/dinov3_vitl_text.yaml``` using ```CocoCaptions``` dataset for illustration purposes.
 Please adapt the provided ```CocoCaptions``` dataset class, the dataset can be found [here](https://www.kaggle.com/datasets/nikhil7280/coco-image-caption)

 ## License